K. Trey Thompson

 K. Trey Thompson is a young conductor based in Waco, Texas.
 Trey began playing the viola at age 11, and conducting at 18.
 For his undergraduate degree studies, Trey attended Baylor University where he studied Instrumental Music.
 During his time as an undergraduate, Trey traveled extensively, performing as a violist.
 As a violist, he has performed on both coasts of the United States as well as throughout Germany and the Middle East with such groups as the Baylor Symphony Orchestra, Baylor Opera Theatre, National Music Festival, Norddeutsche Orchesterakademie, Temple Symphony Orchestra and as a featured soloist with the Baylor Campus Orchestra.

 As a conductor, Trey has worked with the Baylor Symphony Orchestra, Baylor Campus Orchestra, Fort Worth Symphony and Central Texas Musical Arts.
-Currently, Trey is pursuing a Master of Music degree under the tutelage of Maestro Stephen Heyde of the Waco Symphony orchestra.
+Currently, Trey has obtained his Master of Music degree under the tutelage of Maestro Stephen Heyde of the Waco Symphony orchestra.
 Additionally, Trey has studied with Kiril Stankow, Kapellmeister at the Staatstheater Kassel, and Miguel Harth-Bedoya, Conductor Laureate of the Fort Worth Symphony.

 When not engaged in musical activities, Trey enjoys his role as a church musician and escaping to the great outdoors as often as he can.